Introduction | Overview | Atmosphere | | Subsurface ocean | Sea Ice | Ocean Acidification

 The TNA and TSA indices were defined in a paper by Enfield et al. (JGR, 1998), where dipolar patterns across the tropical Atlantic were found with a periodicity of 8-12 years for the boreal winter-spring, and 2.3 years for the boreal summer-fall.

-The index is calculated using the Reynolds OIv2 SST analysis, made available through the IRI Data Library, and is updated weekly (last update 08-MAY-2013). get series (netcdf 24kB) » get error (netcdf 24kB) »
+The index is calculated using the Reynolds OIv2 SST analysis, made available through the IRI Data Library, and is updated weekly (last update 27-NOV-2013). get series (netcdf 24kB) » get error (netcdf 24kB) »

 The anomaly is calculated relative to a climatological seasonal cycle based on the years 1982-2005.
 The weekly series was linearly interpolated to a daily series to calculate the climatological seasonal cycle with daily resolution.
 The leap day (29 February) was treated as a special case and linearly interpolated between the climatology of 28 February and 1 March.
 Spatial averaging of the gridded analysis was weighted by surface area.
 The standard deviation of the index over the period 1982-2005 is indicated on the plot.